 Members who think they may have a potential claim are advised to contact their local PCS representative immediately to enable the full process to be dealt with and any advance of fees agreed and paid to the member before the due date.

-Personal case advice should be sought directly from the PCS Legal & Personal Case Unit, using the form PCU1.
+Personal case advice should be sought directly from the PCS Support Centre, using the form PCU1.
 We have developed a range of PCU1 forms, depending on the main issues that are involved in the case.
 Each is designed to draw out the information that is needed in order to judge whether there are reasonable prospects of succeeding with the case.

 If you are not sure of which form is appropriate, please use the Generic version.